Why Is My Pen Not Working? How To Get a Ballpoint Pen To Work

 Please keep in mind that ballpoint pen parts are very easy to lose––particularly the spring.
 Be careful when you are taking things apart as most ballpoint pens cannot be used if there is no spring tension.
 Therefore, when you are reassembling a ballpoint pen, make sure everything is in its correct position and that the spring is still inside the pen if that particular ballpoint requires a spring.

 At the end of the day, be patient with your pen.
 Sometimes it may not work the way that we want it to, but with some scribbling, tapping, rubbing alcohol, and even a little fire, your ballpoint pen should be working in no time.
-Feel free to check out Goldspot’s ballpoint collection and if your ballpoint pen needs a new refill, feel free to look through our ballpoint pen refills here as well!
+Feel free to check out Goldspot’s ballpoint collection here and if your ballpoint pen needs a new refill, feel free to look through our ballpoint pen refills here as well!

 Frequently Asked Questions on Getting a Ballpoint Pen to Write